DinoChiesa/Apigee-Unified-Auth-Sharedflow-Example/README.md

 3. Once the credential is verified by either of the above methods, retrieve the custom attribute on the API Product called `required-auth-variant`.

-4. Compare the required auth variant to the actually p rovided auth variant.
+4. Compare the required auth variant to the auth variant that was actually used in the request.
 If they do not match, return an error.

-This can be extended to other "variants" of credential as well.
+This basic idea can be extended to other "variants" of credential as well.
+For example one might imagine supporting JWT signed by different signers.
+To support this you'd need to add the logic to do the right thing, for each different variant.

-## An example
+## Implementing the idea

+A Sharedflow is a good way to implement this sequence of steps.
+It's a common sequence that every API might need, so it ought to be in a sharedflow.

+What's more, it ought to be mandatory.
+You can designate a specific sharedflow on the Pre-Proxy flowhook, so that it always executes for every proxy.
+(This example does not show this. )

+## A Working Example

 This repo contains an example that shows how this works.

 You need the following pre-requisites:
 - an Apigee X project
 - a bash-compatible shell
 - [apigeecli](https://github.com/apigee/apigeecli/blob/main/docs/apigeecli.md)